Our Work | Species | Stoat

 In 2010, the VWT undertook a pilot study to test the use of hair-tubes to detect the elusive Irish stoat along the extensive hedgerow system in County Galway.
 Hair-tubes were designed with sticky pads placed inside short lengths of plastic tubing to collect the hairs of small mammals passing through.
 A total of 600 hair-tubes were deployed in hedgerows and stone walls with the help of volunteers and any hairs collected were DNA tested to determine the species.
 Of 338 hair samples submitted 174 were suitable hairs for DNA testing, of which 36 were stoat, proving that hair-tubes are an effective methodology for detecting stoats along hedgerows.

-- Learn more about the stoat via our Resources
+- Learn more about the weasel in our Mustelid Identification Guide

 - Read the pilot study to test the use of hair tubes to detect the Irish stoat